Championship Guidelines 2020

 Any show choir (mixed or unisex) will compete against each other within the following divisions:

-Any school with a regional or designated performing arts program or any group that has a mix of students from different schools
+Any school with a regional or designated performing arts program, or from outside Canada, or any group that has a mix of students from different schools

 Large vs. Small Ensemble placement will be determined by taking the median of the registered choir sizes so that there are an equal number of choirs competing in each division.

 These groups will participate in the excitement of the Championships without the added pressures of fielding a competitive set.
 Schools in this division will perform a minimum of two contrasting pieces to an audience of supporters and fans and receive valuable feedback from our judges.
 However these groups will not be scored nor be eligible for awards.

 Participants must be enrolled in a full time high school program at the time of the competition to be eligible to participate.
 First year CEGEP students from Quebec can participate with the high school they previously attended in grade 11.

 First 15 choirs to register will compete.
 Registration closes January 31, 2020 or when the schedule is full – which ever comes first.
 The final number of choir and band members will need to be submitted at this time.
 An invoice will then be issued for balance of fees owing, payable by March 15, 2020.

 Register early and secure your spot!

 $65 (includes HST if applicable) per Show Choir Member

 – Includes competition fees and admission to the theatre